-The lowest score found is usually 5.
-That is the least aggressive score most men can get.
-A Gleason score of 6 is more aggressive.
-Gleason 7 tumors show even higher aggressiveness.
+The Gleason score will help your doctor understand if the cancer is as a low-, intermediate- or high-risk disease.
+Generally, Gleason scores of 6 are treated as low risk cancers.
+Gleason scores of around 7 are treated as intermediate/mid-level cancers.
 There are two types of these scores.
 A 4+3 tumor is more aggressive than a 3+4 tumor.
 That's because more of the higher aggressive grade tumor was found.
+Gleason scores of 8 and above are treated as high-risk cancers.
 Gleason 8, 9 and 10 tumors are the most aggressive.
-They usually have already spread by the time they are found.
+Some of these high-risk tumors may have already spread by the time they are found.
 Talk to your health care provider about your Gleason score.

 Tumor stage shows the size and spread of the cancer.
 Cancer in only a small part of the prostate is more treatable than cancer that has spread all through it.
 Tumors found only in the prostate are more successfully treated than those that have metastasized (spread) outside the prostate.
-Tumors that have spread to places far from the prostate, like to lymph nodes or bone, have the poorest results.
+Tumors that have spread to places far from the prostate like lymph nodes or bone are the most difficult to manage and have the poorest results.

 Tumor, Nodes and Metastasis (TNM) is the system used for tumor staging.